MWGitHub/SometimesSurvey/README.md

 #####Implementation Steps

 Each step creates tests before creating the implementation.
-Tests and examples that require mock data will be created as needed.
+Tests and examples that require seed data will be created as needed.

 1. Server
     1. Database Integration
+    1. Database schema
     1. Scheme Integration
-    1. Database schema
     1. Item model
     1. Result model
     1. Authentication check on routes